benverhaalen/it-already-exists/docs/runtime-observation.md

 ## Preserve failed observations

 Use an explicit target for every input.
 Record input requested, input completed, capture started, and capture completed separately.
-If input succeeds and capture fails, do not silently repeat the input: it may have changed the target state.
-Inspect or recover the capture first.
+Distinguish the external process exit status, the protocol's acknowledgment, and the observed target effect.
+A console client can return exit status `0` while its response says `KO`; even a positive acknowledgment does not establish a visible change.

+If a mutation times out, its outcome is unknown until state is inspected.
+If input succeeds and capture fails, recover observation before sending it again.
+In either case, use a read-only state check or a known reset path to decide whether retrying would duplicate an action.
+Readiness polling should not repeatedly trigger the operation whose completion is uncertain.

 `tools/capture_android_reference.py` journals these stages and records an external-command timeout or failure with the current step.
 It accepts a per-command timeout, a host ADB executable or task-owned container, and an older-ADB pull path.
 Its PNG header check establishes a capture payload, not screenshot correctness or UI success.
 Inspect the image and link the resulting observation separately.